mozilla/glean/docs/user/adding-glean-to-your-project.md

 metrics.your_category.your_metric.set("value")
 ```

+The documentation for your application or library's metrics and pings are written in `metrics.yaml` and `pings.yaml`.
+However, you should also provide human-readable markdown files based on this information, and this is a requirement for Mozilla projects using Glean.
+For other languages and platforms, this transformation is done automatically as part of the build.
+However, for Python the integration to automatically generate docs is an additional step.

-Additionally, Glean provides a mechanism for automatically generating markdown documentation from your `metrics.yaml` and `pings.yaml` files.
+Glean provides a commandline tool for automatically generating markdown documentation from your `metrics.yaml` and `pings.yaml` files.
 To perform that translation, run `glean_parser`'s `translate` command:

 ```sh
 python3 -m glean_parser translate -f markdown -o docs metrics.yaml pings.yaml